Our commitment to reducing our environmental impact

 - supporting Australian small businesses through offering 30 day maximum invoice payment terms; and

 - seeking confirmation from suppliers via an annual review process and supplier site visits to ensure operations and supply chains do not contain or support modern slavery practices.
-These efforts are part of a broader piece of work currently underway to develop BOQ’s position with regards to modern slavery and related legislation.
+These efforts are part of a broader modern slavery program that develops BOQ’s position with regards to modern slavery and related legislation.
+Find BOQ's 2021 Modern Slavery Act Statement here.

 Energy saving and waste reduction